 However, I prefer to offer professional and realistic advice (based on our hands on experiences) rather than writing ideological sales pitches (often based on "book" knowledge).
 In my opinion, low cost housing and bamboo construction aren't synonyms.
 Because I assume that most bamboo enthusiasts are aiming for sustainable architecture and alternative home construction with the same quality standards as a traditional house!
 Cheap disaster relief houses for the 3rd world are a different topic all together.

 First of all, the USA and Europe do not have approved building codes for permanent bamboo structures (yet)!
 This might change soon, because bamboo has proven its value, however, for now, bureaucratic and political agendas are standing in the way.

 On the other hand, building with bamboo is slowly becoming more popular and main stream in Latin America.
-But based on our previous experiences, especially in the rural areas of Central America, nothing goes steamlined or easy!
+But based on our previous experiences, especially in the rural areas of Latin America, nothing goes streamlined or easy!

 So here is a list of considerations before building with bamboo.
 The cost of a bamboo house or structure will depend on: